 This recognition initially gave the tribe access to federal grants, housing, and education.
 Among the competition though, if this tribe can get into the market, is MGM National Harbor.

 The Washington Post reported that MGM International was one of the multiple groups who opposed the recognition.
 The Congressional Black Caucus also stated that the tribe prohibited marriage with African Americans.

 Despite these claims, the federal government granted their request for recognition after 33 years of effort.
 This perk makes them a sovereign entity, and the first to receive federal recognition in Virginia in 2016.

 The longstanding tribe, one of the oldest in the United States, signed its first treaty with Virginia colonizers in 1646.
 Reconfirmed in 1677, the tribe won over BIA standards for recognition with their historical and genealogical research.

 The National Indian Gaming Commission oversees the operation of a casino and any agreement between tribal councils and management firms.

-The Daily Press reported that the tribal government can operate casino games and slots, if legal in the state, if the state negotiated a compact with the state, and if the tribal government gambling ordinance was approved by the commission chair.
+The Daily Press reported that the tribal government can operate casino games and gaming slots, if legal in the state, if the state negotiated a compact with the state, and if the tribal government gambling ordinance was approved by the commission chair.

 Comparatively, non-casino games do not require a state compact, since the players bet against each other instead of the house.
 Virginia does not currently allow gambling for games of chance, but Virginia code doesn’t list card games specifically.